Course

 History of Dress I & II

-TA 322U HISTORY OF DRESS I
+TA 323U HISTORY OF DRESS II

 This is a theory/practice sequence that examines clothing as a vehicle for communicating both individual and collective identities.
 The course counts toward upper-division ARH requirement and the "Interpreting the Past" cluster of the University Studies Program